smira/txZMQ/README.rst

 Details
 -------

-txZMQ introduces support for general ZeroMQ sockets by class ``ZmqConnection`` that can do basic event loop integration, sending-receiving messages in non-blocking manner, scatter-gather for multipart messages.
+txZMQ introduces support for general 0MQ sockets by class ``ZmqConnection`` that can do basic event loop integration, sending-receiving messages in non-blocking manner, scatter-gather for multipart messages.